zettsu-t/sudokusse/sudokusse.md

 and SudokuSSE prints 100 solutions and exits after all solutions counted.

-_bin/sudokusse_cells_packed.exe_ assumes sudoku cells are packed at the top left corner of a puzzle.
+_bin/sudokusse_cells_packed.exe_ assumes Sudoku cells are packed at the top left corner of a puzzle.
 This means the puzzle has such nine lines from its top to bottom ordered by